NEONScience/NEON-Data-Skills/tutorials/hyperspectral/RasterStack-RGB-Images-in-R-Using-HSI.md

     # returns: a matrix containing the reflectance data for the specific band

     band2Raster <- function(file, band, noDataValue, extent, CRS){
-        #first read in the raster
+        # first, read in the raster
-        out<- h5read(file,"/SJER/Reflectance/Reflectance_Data",index=list(band,NULL,NULL))
+        out <- h5read(file,"/SJER/Reflectance/Reflectance_Data",index=list(band,NULL,NULL))
-    	  #Convert from array to matrix
+    	  # Convert from array to matrix
     	  out <- (out[1,,])
-    	  #transpose data to fix flipped row and column order
+    	  # transpose data to fix flipped row and column order
-        #depending upon how your data are formatted you might not have to perform this
+        # depending upon how your data are formatted you might not have to perform this
-        #step.
+        # step.
-    	  out <-t(out)
+    	  out <- t(out)
-        #assign data ignore values to NA
+        # assign data ignore values to NA
-        #note, you might chose to assign values of 15000 to NA
+        # note, you might chose to assign values of 15000 to NA
         out[out == myNoDataValue] <- NA

-        #turn the out object into a raster
+        # turn the out object into a raster
         outr <- raster(out,crs=CRS)

-        #assign the extents to the raster
+        # assign the extents to the raster
         extent(outr) <- extent

-        #return the raster object
+        # return the raster object
         return(outr)
     }